mustafa0taru/mustafa0taru/README.md

 ## What I'm currently working on:

-- Enhancing my Python skills with advanced data structures and algorithms
+- Enhancing my Python skills with advanced data structures and algorithms.
-- Deepening my knowledge of cloud platforms like GCP and AWS
+- Deepening my knowledge of cloud platforms like AWS and Azure.

 - Want to collaborate?